Sherab-Z/game_rock-paper-scissors/pseudo.md

 ### Bugs:

 - Footer overlays main section when shrinking the window
-- At game end, no 'winner' msg is displayed
-- ??
-Scores not incrementing/displaying properly...

 ### Features:

-- UPDATE LOGIC: First player to reach 5 points wins the game
-- FUNC: determineGameWinner()
-- FUNC: displayGameWinner()
 - Create gameSettingsObj to hold all settings (e.g. userScoreForGameEnd, etc) - to encapsulate those variables